gaurishmehra/Gaurika_linux/README.md

 - **Schedule a task:**
   - "Gaurika, schedule a task to clean up my downloads folder every week."

 ## Disclaimer

 Gaurika is a powerful tool, and it's important to use it responsibly, especially in full trust mode.
 Always be mindful of the commands you execute or approve.

+## Project Information

+- **Authors:** Gaurish Mehra and Gunit Kumar
+- **Development Time:** This project was conceptualized and developed within a day, with most of the actual coding done in just a few hours.

 ## Contributing